 Paper ID: 1856

-Due to the uncertain input resolutions and the missing distinguishing details in low-resolution (LR) facial images, low-resolution face recognition is challenging and learning resolution invariant representations is crucial for performance.
+Low-resolution face recognition is challenging due to uncertain input resolutions and a lack of distinguishing details in low-resolution (LR) facial images.
+Resolution-invariant representations must be learned for optimal performance.
 Existing methods for this task mainly minimize the distance between the representations of the low-resolution (LR) and corresponding high-resolution (HR) image pairs in a common subspace.
-However, previous works only focus on introducing various distance metrics at the final layer and between HR-LR image pairs.
-They did not fully utilize the intermediate layers and multi-resolution supervision, thus yielding only modest performance.
-In this paper, we propose a novel Two-stage Multi-scale Resolution-adaptive network to learn more robust resolution invariant representations.
+However, these works only focus on introducing various distance metrics at the final layer and between HR-LR image pairs.
+They do not fully utilize the intermediate layers or multi-resolution supervision, yielding only modest performance.
+In this paper, we propose a novel two-stage multi-scale resolution-adaptive network to learn more robust resolution-invariant representations.
 In the first stage, the structural patterns and the semantic patterns are distilled to provide sufficient supervision.
-Furthermore, to facilitate the training of LR and HR image matching, we introduce the curriculum learning strategy, which decreases the resolution of LR images smoothly.
-In the second stage, a Multi-Resolution Contrastive loss is introduced on LR images to enforce the intra-class clustering and inter-class separation of the LR representations.
-By introducing multi-scale supervision and multi-resolution LR representations clustering, our network can produce robust representations with uncertain input sizes.
+A curriculum learning strategy facilitates the training of LR and HR image matching, smoothly decreasing the resolution of LR images.
+In the second stage, a multi-resolution contrastive loss is introduced on LR images to enforce intra-class clustering and inter-class separation of the LR representations.
+By introducing multi-scale supervision and multi-resolution LR representation clustering, our network can produce robust representations despite uncertain input sizes.
 Experimental results on eight benchmark data sets demonstrate the effectiveness of the proposed method.

 Introduction

-Recent years have seen rapid development in automatic face recognition.
-With the increase of sample number and the improvement of the loss function, the performance of high-resolution face recognition on several benchmark data sets, such as LFW (Huang et al. 2008), AgeDB-30 (Moschoglou et al. 2017), CFP-FP (Sengupta et al. 2016), IJB-B (Whitelam et al. 2017) and IJB-C (Maze et al. 2018), has been greatly enhanced.
-However, surveillance face recognition is still a complicated challenge because of the variation of imaging conditions, such as low resolution.
-Low-resolution face recognition has two application scenarios, HR-LR and LR-LR.
-The HR-LR task conducts the representation matching between the HR galleries and LR probes.
+Recent years have seen rapid developments in automatic face recognition.
+The increase in sample numbers and improvement of the loss function has enhanced the performance of high-resolution face recognition on several benchmark data sets such as LFW (Huang et al. 2008), AgeDB-30 (Moschoglou et al. 2017), CFP-FP (Sengupta et al. 2016), IJB-B (Whitelam et al. 2017), and IJB-C (Maze et al. 2018).
+However, surveillance face recognition is still a complicated challenge because of variations in imaging conditions, particularly resolution.
+Low-resolution face recognition has two application scenarios: HR-LR and LR-LR.
+The HR-LR task conducts representation matching between HR galleries and LR probes.
 In the LR-LR task, both galleries and probes are from LR images.

-(a) previous methods mainly make the representations of LR images approximate to that of HR images. (b) our proposed method conduct the approximation in stage one and add the representation clustering of multiple LR images in stage two.
+(a) Previous methods force the representations of LR images to approximate those of HR images. (b) Our proposed method conducts the approximation in stage one and adds the representation clustering of multiple LR images in stage two.